maddiekausch/GroupMetagenomicsProject/MasterNotes.md

 mamba install -c bioconda seqkit

 # RUN SEQKIT STATS ON ASSEMBLY
+SeqKit is a fast toolkit for FASTA/FASTQ manipulation. the -a flag gives all statistics including N50, min/max length, and GC content.

 seqkit stats -a final.contigs.fa

 # Results from the SeqKit -> we found a lot of contigs from this sample, the low N50 shows that we had shorter contigs